jrs-innovation-center/CODEcampAS/2-first-web-site/name.md

 # Character Name

-Now that we have played around with some html elements lets start to create and publish your first web or html page.
+Now that we have played around with some HTML elements lets start to create and publish your first web or HTML page.

-We are going to build a web page for a super hero character, the first thing we need is a name by creating a name we will have a title for our page.
+We are going to build a web page for a superhero character, the first thing we need is a name.
+By creating a name we will have a title for our page.

 # Name Generator

-Can't think of a character name, use this name generator to create a name:
+Can't think of a character name?
+Use this name generator to create a name:

 <div class="tonic">
 <pre>